linxihui/linxihui.github.io/about.md

 	<h1 class="pageTitle">About Eric</h1>
 	<p class="intro">
 		I am a Bioinformatician in Ontario Institute for Cancer Reesarch.
-I have a ackground in applied mathematics, statistics and love coding.
+I have background in applied mathematics, statistics and love coding!
 Data analysis and machine learning are what I current devote to.
 	</p>
 	<h2>My projects on Github</h2>
 	<ul>